 Current StudentsFinancial Aid for Online Students

-The goal of the Financial Aid Office at TCC is to provide you with accurate and complete information in a courteous environment.
+Our goal at the TCC Financial Aid Office is to provide you with accurate and complete information in a courteous environment.
 Our staff will make every effort to address your specific situation, and even if your questions require expertise outside our office, we will attempt to put you in contact with the person who can provide the assistance you need.

 TCC’s Center for Distance Learning (CDL) believes in excellence in teaching, student services, student support, and faculty support.
 CDL is dedicated to delivering quality, industry-relevant courses for students who desire to continue their education, enhance their skills, and prepare themselves for future employment opportunities.